 The Powerlines Overlook is an excellent scanner location.
 Due to the high elevation you pick up radio traffic from most of the ranges, including ground traffic from Groom.
 With a decent scanner you can even pick up the Area 51 VOR on 117.500 MHz from here.

 You have an excellent view of the Groom airspace down to a few hundred feet above ground, and you can see Janets fly in and out of the base from here.
 At night you can see the white light of the Papoose Radio Facility in the mountain range behind Area 51.
 On some nights you may see a faint glow below and to the right of that light.
 That is a reflection of the lights of Area 51.
 It is especially prominent when the floodlights at the Janet terminal are still on (until the last Janet leaves shortly after 8PM).

 You also have a clear view to the east, towards Crystal Springs and the area known as Texas Lake by Air Force pilots.
-This is where during Red Flag exercises one of the teams usually sets up formation, and we have seen various aircraft flying very low overhead here on their way into Tikaboo Valley, including B-52, C-130 and F-16.
+This is where during Red Flag exercises one of the teams usually sets up formation.
+We have seen various aircraft flying very low overhead here on their way into Tikaboo Valley, including B-52, C-130 and F-16.

-The rugged 4.2-mile access road to this lookout point starts at Horneys Rest Stop (near Hancock Summit, between Hwy.
+The 4.2-mile access road to this lookout point starts at Horneys Rest Stop (near Hancock Summit, between Hwy.
 375 mile marker 38 and 39).
 Take the dirt road in the back of the rest area and keep left at the fork after about 0.7 miles.
-Then just follow the main road, which merges with the power lines, then leads along the lines up to the top of the ridge, where it ends at a level area right underneath the power lines.
-The last part has some steep climbs and definitely requires high clearance and a 4-wheel drive vehicle in good condition.
+Then just follow the main road, which merges with the power lines, then leads along the lines up to the top of the ridge, where it ends at a level area right next to the power lines.
+The last part has some steep climbs and requires high clearance and 4-wheel drive.
 It is not recommended in the dark or after heavy rains.

 |Horneys Rest Stop:||N 37°26.372'||W 115°22.614'|